dybran/ansible-config-mgt/roles/artifactory/README.md

 ### __artifactory__ ###
 The artifactory role installs the Artifactory Pro software onto the host.
 Per the Vars below, it will configure a node as primary or secondary.
-This role uses secondary roles artifactory_nginx to install nginx.
+This role uses secondary roles artifactory_nginx to install nginx..

 ### __Role Variables__ ###
 server_name: mandatory This is the server name. eg. "artifactory.54.175.51.178.xip.io"